grokpronoia/Keras-ResNet50/README.md

 # Keras-ResNet50
-Framework for building a 50 layer deep CNN in Keras
+Framework for building a 50 layer deep CNN using skip-connection in Keras with TensorFlow backend.